dj78depe/googleOAuthDemo/README.md

 # googleOAuthDemo
-Demonstrates authentication and authorization a simple Single Sign On (SSO) of a sample web application built using spring boot.
-Here Authorization- &amp; Request server are from Google (Google accounts needed)
+Demonstrates authentication and authorization of a Single Sign On (SSO) of a sample web application built using spring Boot.
+Here, the Authorization- &amp; Request servers are from Google and hence Google accounts required to evaluate the OAuth service.